1–2 spots available for Q2 · Claim yours

 A full product with multi-tenant architecture, billing, role-based access, reporting, integrations, and support for hundreds to thousands of concurrent users.
 Everything an internal tool is not.

-These three cost different amounts because they need different amounts of infrastructure, testing, and design.
+These cost different amounts because they need different amounts of infrastructure, testing, and design.

 Custom web app pricing in 2026 by type

-The most common mistake I see is pricing a full SaaS like an MVP, then being shocked when the bill doubles.
+The most common mistake I watch founders make is pricing a full SaaS like an MVP, then being surprised when the bill doubles.
 The second most common is pricing an internal tool like a SaaS, then paying $80K for a dashboard five people use.

 Monthly running costs: the number most quotes skip

-Build cost is the first bill.
-Running cost is every bill after.
+Build cost is the first invoice.
+Running cost is every invoice after.

-Two things about this table.
-First, $200 per month at 100 users scales to $1,500 per month at 10,000 users for most categories.
+Two notes about that table.
+First, $200/month at 100 users scales to $1,500/month at 10,000 users for most line items.
 Growth does not break the budget, it stretches it.
 Second, third-party API fees dominate at scale.
-If your product is mostly sending SMS or mostly running maps, that line alone can be larger than everything else combined.
+If your product is mostly SMS or mostly maps, that single line can be larger than everything else combined.

 Fifteen cost drivers that actually move the quote

 These are what I adjust when I price a project.
-A quote that does not address most of these is a guess.
+A quote that does not address most of them is a guess.

-- Payments.
+2. Payments.
 Stripe Checkout is a day.
 Subscriptions with proration, upgrades, multi-currency, and dunning is a week or more.
+On bolttech I integrated 40+ payment providers across 15+ markets, and that line alone teaches you a lot about how payment scope inflates.

-- Notifications.
-Email only is cheap.
-Email plus SMS plus in-app plus push across platforms is its own feature.
+3. Notifications.
+Email-only is cheap.
+Email plus SMS plus in-app plus push is a feature of its own.

-- Admin panel.
+4. Admin panel.
 Almost always underestimated.
-A real admin is 20 to 30 percent of an MVP's effort.
+A real admin runs 20% to 30% of an MVP's effort.

-- APIs and integrations.
-Stripe, Resend, and modern APIs are fast.
+5. APIs and integrations.
+Stripe, Resend, and modern APIs are quick.
 Salesforce, NetSuite, legacy SOAP, and regulated KYC are slow.

-- Design system.
+6. Design system.
 Reusing a library like shadcn saves a week.
-Building a custom system adds two to four.
+Building custom adds two to four.

-- Deploy and CI.
-Modern Vercel or Render setup is a day.
+7. Deploy and CI.
+Modern Vercel or Render is a day.
 Kubernetes or multi-region is a sprint.

-- Real-time features.
-Live presence, chat, collaborative editing, or live data all need infrastructure beyond HTTP.
+9. Real-time features.
+Live presence, chat, collaborative editing, and live data all need infrastructure beyond plain HTTP.

-- Search.
+11. Search.
 Database search is free.
-Full-text search or vector search adds dependencies and cost.
+Full-text or vector search adds dependencies and cost.

-- Reporting and analytics.
-Dashboards that aggregate live data are expensive to build well, and easy to build badly.
+12. Reporting and analytics.
+Dashboards aggregating live data are expensive to build well, and easy to build badly.

-- Who owns the spec.
-If the spec is unclear, the first 20 percent of the project is spec discovery, which is fine, but it has to be priced.
+15. Spec ownership.
+If the spec is unclear, the first 20% of the project is spec discovery.
+That is fine, but it has to be priced.

 If your quote does not touch most of these, you are not being quoted a product, you are being quoted a guess.